sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 the *Bad Bank*.  -- even when the move card says it has the same narrative effect as a single ✔.

+When the result is ✗✗, it is the GM's turn to make a move.
+The GM narrates the consequences of the move the player just attempted and has license to take the narrative where they like.

+See the GM Guide for explanations of the *Bad Bank* and for a list of moves the GM is allowed to make.

+### Exceptions on ✗ and ✗✗ flips

 Sometimes a card does not say how a ✗ should be interpreted.
 In that case, the GM gets to make a move, just like ✗✗.

-When the result is ✗✗, it is the GM's turn to make a move.
-The GM narrates the consequences of the move the player just attempted and has license to take the narrative where they like.

 Rarely, a card will have instructions for how to interpret a ✗✗ result.
-These instructions should be executed, but might only be *part* of the GM's move.
+These instructions should be executed, but might only be *part* of the GM's move -- the GM gets to decide if they have more to add.

-There is an exception to the GM moves on ✗ and ✗✗.
 When the move card has the tag *IMMEDIATE*, the GM does not add points to the *Bad Bank* on a ✗ and they don't make a move on a ✗✗.

-See the GM Guide for explanations of the *Bad Bank* and for a list of moves the GM is allowed to make.

 ## Flips only happen when the situation is uncertain or risky